jonnew/cyclops/resources/beta-kit-getting-started-guide.md

 	![Not equal.](different-chips.jpg)

-    For this reason, I had to manually replace every board's linear regulator after they had been been professionally assembled (Fig. TODO).
+    For this reason, I had to manually replace every board's linear regulator after they had been been professionally assembled.
 Thank goodness for podcasts!
 The little marker dot on the large power trace at the front right corner of the board indicates that the replacement was made, just for you.

 3. __Awesome minimal silkscreen layer__